Assessment and Accreditation

 Student Outcomes

-The Plastics & Composites curriculum is designed to meet the requirements set forth by the Engineering Accreditation Commission of ABET.
-Each student completing the PCE degree will demonstrate mastery of the following competencies as established by ABET:
+The Polymer Materials Engineering curriculum is designed to meet the requirements set forth by the Engineering Accreditation Commission of ABET.
+Each student completing the PME degree will demonstrate mastery of the following competencies as established by ABET:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics